-5.2 Preparation and Submission
+5.1 Preparation and Submission

-The application form is available electronically via the Research Services Website.
+The online application form can be accessed here or from the "Resources" section of the EPS webpage.
 Applicants are required to consult with the relevant Research Partnerships Manager prior to completing the form.

 - All applicants are encouraged to take advantage of any mentoring or other grant writing assistance provided within their faculty prior to submitting an application to this (or any other) research grant scheme.
-Applicants should talk to their Head of Department or Faculty Research Manager for more information. - Applications must be in the prescribed format.
-All text within the application form and CVs must be a minimum of size 12, and in a highly legible font type, such as Arial or Times New Roman.
-The layout of the form must not be altered.
-The reference list or bibliography may be in size 10-point font. - Great care should be taken in preparing the application form.
-The application must be informative to non-experts in the field, such that assessors can understand what it is that the applicant is proposing to do, and how this might be achieved. - The application must be submitted electronically, emailed to research.preaward@mq.edu.au (cc your Research Partnerships Manager and Faculty Research Manager). - Please note that hard copy applications will not be accepted and incomplete applications will be deemed ineligible.
+Applicants should talk to their Head of Department or Faculty Research Manager for more information. - Great care should be taken in preparing the application form.
+The application must be informative to non-experts in the field, such that assessors can understand what it is that the applicant is proposing to do, and how this might be achieved. - Please note that incomplete applications will be deemed ineligible.

-5.3 Assessment
+5.2 Assessment